- How much money is provided and distributed to the 27 townships of Saginaw County?

 22. Who is responsible for placing and maintaining signs in mobile home parks, private businesses, malls, etc.?
 Streets and parking areas of this nature do not fall under the jurisdiction of the Road Commission.
 Generally, signs within these sites are the responsibility of the property owner and/or developer of the site.

 23. Who determines speed limits and how can I get my speed limit changed?
 The Traffic Services Section of the Michigan State Police (MSP) is responsible for making joint investigations and recommendations concerning reasonable and safe speed limits.
 Traffic services personnel located at Michigan State Police district headquarters conduct joint investigations with county road commissions for county roads or the Michigan Department of Transportation (MDOT) for state trunkline highways.
-The attached documents and associated web site provide valuable information related to the speed limit process.
-Establishing Realistic Speed Limits Michigan State Police web site If you are interested in initiating a speed limit change, please start the process at your local Township who would then make a formal written request to the road commission.
+The following web site will provide valuable information related to the speed limit process.
+MSP – Traffic Control Orders (michigan.gov)

 24. If I buy my Annual Permit (Cab Card) today, how long before I have to renew it?
-Annual permits (Cab Cards) expire on the last day of February of each calendar year regardless of when they are purchased and cover unlimited number of moves as long as all provisions of the permit are met.
-Annual Permits do not cover moves during times of seasonal weight restrictions.
+Annual permits (Cab Cards) expire 365 days from their effective date and cover unlimited number of moves as long as all provisions of the permit are met.
+Annual Permits do not cover moves during times of seasonal weight restrictions